 THERE IS A REAL THREAT TO OUR WATER!
 NOW IS THE TIME TO HELP PREVENT TOXIC MINING FROM HAPPENING IN THE BLACK HILLS REGION!

-Comments are due to the Environmental Protection Agency by this coming Monday, June 19, on the draft permits to:
+Comments were provided to the Environmental Protection Agency on June 19, 2018 on the draft permits to:

 - One is a UIC Class III Area Permit for injection wells for the ISR of uranium;